vincentchachere/Active-Directory-and-Azure-Setup/README.md

 ***

-### Step 7: Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles
+### 9. ) Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles

 - Log back into: `DC-1 as jane_admin`